mspolisetti/AoTNodeHealthAnalysis/Readme.md

 ## Research Purpose:

-The purpose of this research is to develop an analytical tool that could enable data-driven evaluation of the existing AoT Node health and explain the various factors affecting Node’s health.
-In addition, we will develop analytical tools that can effectively predict possible malfunctions based on historical data.
-Lastly, we might develop analytical tools to predict sensor readings in case of a malfunction.
-In particular, the research aims to achieve the following objectives:
+The purpose of this research is to develop an analytical tool that enable data-driven evaluation of the existing AoT Node health and explain the various factors affecting Node’s health.
+In addition, we developed analytical tools to predict sensor readings in case of a malfunction.
+In particular, the research achieved the following objectives:

-Define the health of sensor nodes and develop an automated data analysis method  to label  malfunctions in  a given Node Develop a classification method to predict malfunctioning node and explain various factors that are common across malfunctioning nodes.
+1) Define the health of sensor nodes and develop an automated data analysis method  to label  malfunctions in  a given Node
+2) Develop a classification method to predict malfunctioning node and explain various factors that are common across malfunctioning nodes.
 Some examples of factors affecting the AoT Node health are : types of sensors on the node, installation date, manufacturer’s brand, weather conditions, and node location.
-Develop a tool to predict remaining lifetime of an AoT Node given characteristics such as manufacturer’s brand, weather conditions, location and other factors identified in Step 2.
+2) Develop a tool to predict remaining lifetime of an AoT Node given characteristics such as manufacturer’s brand, weather conditions, location and other factors identified in Step 2.
 Impute sensor readings using analytical tools developed, in case of a malfunction and when appropriate.

 ### Data Format: